 - Fill your palm with a handful of toasted coconut and add to the top of the cake and edges, lightly press in.
 Using your palm again fill with more coconut and lightly press coconut around the edges of the cake.

 - Enjoy on its own or with ice cream.

 The cake will last 3-4 days.
-Cover cake with a cake lid and store at room temperature, or in the fridge during hotter weather.
+Cover the cake with a cake lid and store at room temperature, or in the refrigerator during hotter weather.